 Veganism has surged in popularity in recent years, with many touting the benefits of such a diet to improved health and positive environmental impacts.
 You may be considering a transition to a vegan diet.
 However, you may have some hesitations on whether such a diet that eliminates all animal-based products can truly provide you with the adequate protein necessary for your body without having to take additional supplements.
 Here’s how to know if going vegan is realistic for you.

 Calculate the Protein Your Body Needs Before Going Vegan

 The question “But, where do you get your protein?” is a common occurrence when you consider going vegan.
 It is an important question for many individuals considering veganism, especially athletes.
-Before going vegan, they need to ensure their bodies are capable of getting the protein it needs to continue to perform optimally while changing their eating habits to wholly plant-based.
+Before going vegan, they need to ensure their bodies are capable of getting the nutrients and protein it needs to continue to perform optimally while changing their eating habits to wholly plant-based.
 In order to answer this question first for yourself and then to help others understand their bodies’ needs, you must calculate how much protein your body needs in accordance with your lifestyle.

 Step One – Measure Your Percentage of Body Fat

 The first step before going vegan is to consider your percentage of body fat.
 There is not just one way to measure body fat.
 There are actually several popular methods used to calculate your body fat.
 Some of these measurement methods are quite advanced and may require expensive medical equipment to perform but a few require some inexpensive and easy to find tools allowing you to perform the measurement yourself.

 - Tape measure